Final Fantasy X: A Masterful Journey

 Conditional Turn-Based Combat

-But it isn't just party members that can be swapped, but also weapons and armour too which enables you to strategize and adapt to different encounters and biggest accomplishment of Final Fantasy X's combat and approach to turn-based encounters is how flexible and varied the solutions to encounters can be.
+But it isn't just party members that can be swapped, but also weapons and armour too, which enables you to strategize and adapt to different encounters.
+The biggest accomplishment of Final Fantasy X's combat and turn-based encounters is how flexible and varied the solutions can be.

 Overdrive

-The famous limit break ultimate attacks see a return here in Final Fantasy X as well, in the form of overdrives, which have a prompt that charges them up to do more damage similar to have the limit breaks of Final Fantasy VIII work.
-What's interesting here in Final Fantasy X is how there are different ways to fill the overdrive gauge that unlock throughout your playthrough such as taking damage from enemies, dealing damage to enemies and other modes as well.
-It's again another layer of flexibility that contributes to the players expression, and approach to composition, that works incredibly well within the system.
+The famous limit break ultimate attacks see a return here in Final Fantasy X as well, in the form of overdrives, which have a prompt that charges them up to do more damage, similar to how the limit breaks of Final Fantasy VIII work.
+What's interesting here in Final Fantasy X is how there are different ways to fill the overdrive gauge that unlock throughout your playthrough, such as taking damage from enemies, dealing damage to enemies, and other modes as well.
+It's another layer of flexibility that contributes to the player's expression and approach to composition, which works incredibly well within the system.

 Exploration